cds-astro/mocpy/README.rst

 *****
 |Travis Status| |AppVeyor status| |Notebook Binder| |Doc|

-MOCPy is a Python library allowing easy creation, parsing and manipulation of MOCs (Multi-Order Coverage maps).
+MOCPy is a Python library allowing easy creation and manipulation of MOCs (Multi-Order Coverage maps).

+MOC is an IVOA standard  enabling description of arbitrary sky regions.
+Based on the HEALPix sky tessellation, it maps regions on the sky into hierarchically grouped predefined cells.

+An experimental support for TMOC (temporal MOC) has been added since version 0.4.0.
+It allows creation, parsing and comparison of TMOCs.

+Space & Time coverages (STMOC) are an extension of MOC to add time information.
+It is possible to get a TMOC by querying a STMOC with a MOC and/or get a MOC by querying a STMOC with a TMOC.

-See the `documentation <https://cds-astro.github.io/mocpy/>`__ for more details about installing MOCPy and using it.
+Please check the mocpy's `documentation <https://cds-astro.github.io/mocpy/>` __ for more details about installing MOCPy and using it.

 .. figure:: ./resources/readme.png
    :scale: 50 %